 Another place of training in Northern California is Dhammadharini Monastery and the associated Aranya Bodhi Forest Hermitage.
-You can find out more information about them at www.aranyabodhi.org
+You can find out more information about them at www.dhammadharini.net

 In Ontario, Canada there is a community for nuns called Sati Saraniya Hermitage and you can find more information at www.satisaraniya.ca